Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Simulation

 \subsection{Beam current}

-In the simulation, we have considered the beam loading effect which occurs inside the rf cavities.
-Therefore the dependence of the bunch lengthening on the beam current could happen.
-Fig. \ref{fig10} shows the detuning curves for three different beam current conditions with the same modulation amplitude of 50 mrad.
-As shown in the figure, the bunch lengthening increases at the high beam current condition by the phase modulation.
-According to Eq. (\ref{eq5}) the driving term from the phase modulation is proportional to the parameter $\epsilon$, which includes $\cot \phi_0$.
-When the transient beam loading happens inside the rf cavities, the synchronous phase $\phi_0$ can change transiently, and that change causes the parameter $\epsilon$.
-Because the accelerating voltage decreases due to the beam loading, $\phi_0$ tends to decrease, and $\epsilon$ can increase effectively.
-Because this effect comes from transient beam loading, it depends on the machine parameters and the filling pattern.
-In case of the simulation based on a realistic operating condition of KARA storage ring, this dependency is minimal.
+In the simulation, we have considered the beam loading effect that occurs inside the RF cavities.
+Therefore, the bunch lengthening depends on the beam current.
+Figure \ref{fig11} shows the detuning curves for three different beam current conditions, each with the same modulation amplitude of 7.91 degrees.
+As shown in the figure, the bunch lengthening increases under high-beam current conditions due to phase modulation.
+This beam current dependence agrees with the experimental results in Fig. \ref{fig6}.
+According to Eq. (\ref{eq7_sec2}), the driving term from the phase modulation is proportional to the parameter $\epsilon$, which includes $\cot \phi_0$.
+As discussed in section \ref{Experiment_BeamCurrent}, a transient beam loading effect occurs when bunch trains pass through, causing a slight change in the accelerating voltage.
+This change reduces the over-voltage factor, which leads to an increase in the phase modulation amplitude parameter, $\epsilon$ in Eq. (\ref{eq7_sec2}).
+However, the beam current dependence is not significant, despite the difference in beam current, because the bunch currents for each multi-bunch filling condition are not widely different.